Complaints are a gift to your business – use them wisely

-- Use a basket of measures to create a broader picture of understanding around the customer experience of which NPS may be one, but include additional customer experience measures (for example, CSAT or Net Easy**) as well as internal measures that focus on the quality of the behaviours of the individual adviser/agent.
-Ensure these behaviours are the right behaviours that drive the quality of the customer experience
+Firstly, Using a basket of measures to create a broader picture of understanding around the customer experience of which NPS may be one, but include additional customer experience measures (for example, CSAT or Net Easy**) as well as internal measures that focus on the quality of the behaviours of the individual adviser/agent.
+Ensure these behaviours are the right behaviours that drive the quality of the customer experience.

-- Create an opportunity to further understand the complaint – adding the question “Can we call you back?” is a great way of creating an opportunity to really understand what you did well or less well.
-If handled correctly it also shows that you care about what the customer thinks regardless of the outcome
+Secondly, Create an opportunity to further understand the complaint – adding the question “Can we call you back?” is a great way of creating an opportunity to really understand what you did well or less well.
+If handled correctly it also shows that you care about what the customer thinks regardless of the outcome.